 (B) Where several measures are available to mitigate an impact, each should be discussed and the basis for selecting a particular measure should be identified.
-Formulation of mitigation measures should shall not be deferred until some future time.
-However, measures may specify performance-standards which would mitigate the significant effect of the project and which may be accomplished in more than one specified way.
-The specific details of a mitigation measure, however, may be deferred developed after project approval when it is impractical or infeasible to include those details during the project's environmental review, and provided that the agency (1) commits itself to the mitigation, (2) adopts specific performance standards the mitigation will achieve, and (3) listsidentifies the type(s) of potential action(s) that can feasibly achieve that performance standard and that will to be considered, analyzed, and potentially incorporated in the mitigation measure.
-Compliance with a regulatory permit or other similar process may be identified as a future action in the proper deferral of mitigation details if compliance is mandatory and would result in implementation of measures that would be reasonably expected, based on substantial evidence in the record, to reduce the significant impact to the specified performance standards.
+Formulation of mitigation measures should-shall not be deferred until some future time.
+However, measures may specify performance standards which would mitigate the significant effect of the project and which may be accomplished in more than one specified way.
+The specific details of a mitigation measure, however, may be developed after project approval when it is impractical or infeasible to include those details during the project's environmental review provided that the agency (1) commits itself to the mitigation, (2) adopts specific performance standards the mitigation will achieve, and (3) identifies the type(s) of potential action(s) that can feasibly achieve that performance standard and that will considered, analyzed, and potentially incorporated in the mitigation measure.
+Compliance with a regulatory permit or other similar process may be identified as mitigation if compliance would result in implementation of measures that would be reasonably expected, based on substantial evidence in the record, to reduce the significant impact to the specified performance standards.